Venafi/vcert/README.md

 go test -v ./example -run TestRequestCertificate
 ```

-## Prerequisites for using with Trust Protection Platform
+## Prerequisites for using with CyberArk Certificate Manager, Self-Hosted

 1. A user account that has been granted WebSDK Access
 2. A folder (zone) where the user has been granted the following permissions: `View`, `Read`, `Write`, `Create`,
 `Revoke` (for the revoke action), and `Private Key Read` (for the pickup action when CSR is service generated)
 3. Policy applied to the folder which specifies:
-    1. CA Template that Trust Protection Platform will use to enroll certificate requests submitted by VCert
+    1. CA Template that CyberArk Certificate Manager, Self-Hosted will use to enroll certificate requests submitted by VCert
     2. Subject DN values for Organizational Unit (OU), Organization (O), City (L), State (ST) and Country (C)
     3. Management Type not locked or locked to 'Enrollment'
     4. Certificate Signing Request (CSR) Generation unlocked or not locked to 'Service Generated CSR'